 Applying for Fellowship

-Higher Education Academy Fellowships are awarded on the basis of a successful and effective demonstration of one of the four UKPSF Descriptors.
-There are two different routes to becoming a Higher Education Academy Fellow:
+Advance HE Fellowships are awarded on the basis of a successful and effective demonstration of one of the four UKPSF Descriptors.
+There are two different routes to becoming an Advance HE Fellow:

 Application fees 2017/18